-We are so excited to introduce you to Steve, our newest team member!
-He is our HR Manager, making things happen in Dayton on the daily!
+We are so excited to introduce you to Corrine, one of our newest team members!
+She is our HR Talent Acquisition Specialist in who is making things happen in Dayton on the daily!

 Compelling cultures have a common ingredient.
 Trust.
 It characterizes who they are and what they do.
 This single ingredient propels them to be bigger, better, faster, and stronger.
 They win more opportunities, deal with less distractions, and enjoy more of what Jim Collins calls “luck events.”
 Trust was once considered a “soft” part of business.
 Now, it is a necessary component of sustainable growth.

 “Your morning routine generates a 10x return for good or for bad.
 Make it good.”

 I stumbled into Human Resources.
 Prior to my Human Resources career, I had very little understanding of what “HR people” did.
 As the department of “NO,” I saw HR as a group of people isolated from core organizational goals.
 As a “siloed” department, I saw a group of people working hard to process paperwork, pacify disgruntled employees, and fix payroll and benefits mistakes.
 What a misunderstanding!

 · Employees are capable of excellence.

 · Certain employee behaviors, which do not meet expectations can be improved upon by utilizing a SOLID corrective action process.

 · Great leaders recognize individual genius in people, and they know how to ignite it!

 · Great leaders must address poor behavior and performance at times to ignite this genius.